-It’s been thirty-four years since I said “I do” under a massive oak tree in my in-laws backyard in Fresno, California.
+It’s been thirty-four years since we said “I do” under a massive oak tree in my in-laws backyard in Fresno, California.
 On the Monday and Tuesday before the ceremony, high temperature records were set that still hold today… 107°.
 I knew we were off to a good start when Mother Nature blessed us with a pleasant 90° for our big day.

-In the years since then we’ve shared domestic bliss and turmoil.
+In the years since then we’ve shared domestic bliss and emotional turmoil.
 We’ve lost grandparents, parents and a sibling; created an amazing daughter; owned six dogs and lost three; purchased four homes and sold three and endured one high-powered high-tech career.
 Who knows how many bookstores we’ve visited or San Francisco Giants games we’ve watched?

 We’ve nearly called it quits, too.
 But, it seems, our decision to marry at twenty-four years young wasn’t as crazy as it seemed to our parents.

 The poet e.e. cummings captured what I feel for my husband and put the words on paper:

 this is the wonder that’s keeping the stars apart

 i carry your heart (i carry it in my heart)

 We’ve outlasted the oak tree and I’m hoping we’ve got another thirty-four years together.

 P.S.
 As there is never any photo-shopping on my site, I chose not to retouch my husband’s thumb.
 He suffered his injury building the fence to keep Winnie IN!